Ralph Davies Munro

 - United States Navy Meritorious Public Service Award.

 - Rotary International Board of Directors Service Above Self Award (2006).

 - Seattle Biomedical Research Institute Advancing Global Health Award (2006).

 - Seattle World Affairs Council – World Citizen Award (1998).

 - Margaret Chase Smith Award for American Democracy (Former Governor Dan Evans and Ralph Munro were both received this award for their work leading the nation in resettling refugees following the Vietnam War).

 - Executive Leadership Award – the Washington State League of Women Voters.

 - Advisory Board Member, the William D. Ruckelshaus Center.

 - Founder, Bald Eagle Preserve on Skagit River.

-- Member, Board of Directors/Board of Trustees, Serves on corporate and non-profit Boards of Directors, including Prepared Response, Thurston First Bank of Puget Sound, Panorama Retirement Center, Squaxin Island Tribal Museum and HistoryLink.
+- Director/Trustee for numerous corporate and non-profit organizations, including Prepared Response, Thurston First Bank of Puget Sound, Panorama Retirement Center, Squaxin Island Tribal Museum and HistoryLink.

 - Past President, Seattle Rotary Club #4, the world’s largest Rotary Club.